 - Navy sweatshirt bearing the school crest

-- Charcoal grey or black trousers / grey or black skirt (knee length) *
+- Charcoal grey or black trousers (loose fit and full length) / grey or black skirt (knee length) *

 - Grey / white socks / stockings

 - Black shoes without any logos.
 Canvas shoes are not permitted. *

 Please note that infringements of the uniform code that cannot be rectified immediately may result in a pupil being sent home. (* please see below links for a more detailed pictorial guide)